 At Jacobs, Schwalbe & Petruzzelli, P.C., we are skilled at navigating the complexities of truck accident cases.
 Our award-winning lawyers have secured millions of dollars in results for our clients.
 Backed by more than four decades of experience, we are not afraid to oppose powerful companies in standing up for the injured and their families in these tragic cases.
 In addition to pursuing personal injury and wrongful death claims, we also handle workers’ compensation claims for those who were involved in semi-truck accidents while driving on the job.

 Pursuing compensation for these injuries and losses from trucking corporations can be intimidating.
-Semi-truck crashes or tractor-trailer accidents are often complex, and multiple parties may be involved – not just the semi-truck driver but also potentially their employer, the dispatcher, the mechanic or maintenance company, and even the manufacturer.
+Semi-truck crashes or tractor-trailer accidents are often complex, and multiple parties may be involved – not just the semi-truck drivers but also potentially their employers, the dispatcher, the mechanic or maintenance company, and even the manufacturer.

 It often takes a detailed investigation to uncover what factors contributed to the accident.
 Common factors include:

-Identifying these factors – and gathering the evidence to support them – is critical for holding the at-fault parties accountable.
+Identifying and gathering the evidence to support these factors is critical for holding the at-fault parties accountable.

 Providing You With Answers

-Our clients often have a lot of questions about their case, and we are here with the answers they are looking for.
-Before you come to our office for the guidance you need, we want to help answer some of the more common questions we get here:
+Our clients often have a lot of questions about their cases, and we are here with the answers they are looking for.
+Before you come to our office for the guidance you need, we want to help answer some of the more common questions we get:

-- Failing to train or properly ensure the education of their drivers
+- Failed to train or properly ensure the education of the driver;

-- Hiring a driver with a history of reckless or negligent driving
+- Hired the driver despite a history of reckless, negligent driving and traffic violations; or

-- Providing a driver with a defective truck or other components that caused the accident
+- Provided a driver with a defective truck or other components that caused the accident.

-We will take the time to review your case, uncover the unique factors of your case and determine who is ultimately liable for your injuries.
+While you can also seek compensation from the driver, most trucking companies have more insurance and other resources than their employees.
+If the company was vicariously liable, you stand a better chance of getting the most compensation.
+We will take the time to review your case, uncover the unique factors of your case, and determine who is ultimately liable for your injuries.

 How Long Can You Wait To File A Claim?